The birth of the Stanlake Estate

 The Estate was bought in 1847 by George Barker, a likely descendant from the Barkers of Hurst Lodge, and stayed in the Barker family until 1951.

 The owners of Stanlake Park in the second half of the 20th century were the Leighton family, of which Jon Leighton had the vision to create a Vineyard in late 1979, thus starting an intriguing and refreshing period in this historic Estate’s history.

-We also make wine for many other English vineyards, and the success of both our own wine and the wine made for others has led Stanlake Park to become one of the largest wine makers in the county.
+We also make wine for many other English vineyards, and the success of both our own wine and the wine made for others has led Stanlake Park to become the largest wine maker in Berkshire.